 Our commercial success will depend significantly on our ability to operate without infringing the patents and proprietary rights of third parties.
 Our technologies, along with our licensors' and our collaborators' technologies, may infringe the patents or proprietary rights of others.
-If there is an adverse outcome in litigation or an interference to determine priority or other proceeding in a court or patent office, then we, or our collaborators and licensors, could be subjected to significant liabilities, required to license the disputed rights from or to other parties and/or required to cease using a technology necessary to carry out research, development and commercialization.
-At present we are unaware of any or potential infringement claims against our or our licensors' or collaborators' patent portfolios.
+If there is an adverse outcome in litigation or an interference to determine priority or other proceeding in a court or patent office, then we, or our collaborators and licensors, could be subjected to significant liabilities, required to license disputed rights from or to other parties and/or required to cease using a technology necessary to carry out research, development and commercialization.
+At present we are unaware of any or potential infringement claims against our patent portfolio.